 (This article was published by StoptheDrugWar.org's lobbying arm, the Drug Reform Coordination Network, which also shares the cost of maintaining this web site.
 DRCNet Foundation takes no positions on candidates for public office, in compliance with section 501(c)(3) of the Internal Revenue Code, and does not pay for reporting that could be interpreted or misinterpreted as doing so.)

 The California legislature acts on harm reduction, but kills medical marijuana regulation, Jeb Bush takes a stand on medical marijuana, New Hampshire bans a kind of synthetic cannabinoid, and more.
 Let's get to it:

-[image:1 align:left caption:true]Medical Marijuana
+[image:1 align:right caption:true]Medical Marijuana

 New Synthetic Drugs

 New Hampshire Declares State of Emergency Over "Smacked" Synthetic Marijuana.
 Gov. Maggie Hassan (D) yesterday declared a state of emergency to quarantine a synthetic cannabinoid product marketed under the name "Smacked."
 Her action comes after 44 people reported overdosing on the stuff after smoking or ingesting it.
 No deaths have been reported.
 Officials have revoked the business licenses of three Manchester stores where the stuff has been found.

 BC Court Rules Ban on Medical Marijuana Edibles Unconstitutional.
 The BC Court of Appeals ruled yesterday that it is unconstitutional to ban licensed medical marijuana users from possessing medical marijuana edibles or other products, such as creams or salves.
 The court ordered parliament to redraft the Controlled Drugs and Substances Act to allow for such uses of medical marijuana.
 The case is Regina v.
 Owen Smith.